 So here was a case where an organization tried to define every aspect of managing services, down to the most insignificant details.
 But those 87 processes were far too numerous and far too detailed.

-In short, the more emotional intelligence the specialists could show, the quicker could they adapt to the needs of a specific case, the faster could they resolve the case successfully and the greater the satisfaction of the customer with the services delivered.
+In short, the more emotional intelligence the specialists can show, the quicker they can adapt to the needs of a specific case, the faster they resolve the case successfully, and the greater the satisfaction of the customer with the services delivered.

 Furthermore, Kanban provides a framework for identifying the particular cases where work is blocked and where agile collaboration is of particular importance in unblocking the work and advancing cheerfully to resolution.

 Good emotional intelligence increases the ability of team members to identify blocking issues that a colleague might hesitate to articulate.
 Emotional intelligence is manifested in the readiness of team members to act to unblock work.
 In addition, it helps to maintain the energy levels and clarity of vision that encourages a team to deliver with celerity its output to the customers.

 Services Fit for Purpose and for Use over Meeting Specifications